CyberAtUC/cyberatuc.org/guides/livestream.md

 Now that all the hardware is connected, it's time to get OBS working.

 ### Starting OBS
 Log in to the desktop PC with your UC account.
-You should have a copy of OBS downloaded with our configs; if not, you can download OBS+our configs here: *LINK COMING SOON*.
+You should have a copy of OBS downloaded with our configs; if not, you can download OBS with our configs [here](https://drive.google.com/file/d/1iD4PfSkKcArQNPUHNlQ6dESHrxipdMOQ/view?usp=sharing).

+Once you've extracted the zip file to some folder on the PC, you can start OBS by double-clicking the "Launch OBS" batch file.
+(FYI: All the batch file does is run obs64.exe with the `--portable` flag for portable mode, which is needed since UC doesn't allow us to install applications.)

 ### Intro to OBS
 You should have OBS in studio mode, which means you will see two different scenes side by side, with a few buttons in between them and a bunch of options and stuff at the bottom of the screen (if you only see one scene, turn on Studio Mode).
 The scene on the right is what's "live" -- when the stream is turned on, that is what is being sent to YouTube.
 The scene on the left is what's "on deck" -- it's whatever scene you have ready to go live at the click of a button.
 OBS sort of thinks of this as your current scene for editing/configuration -- the Scenes and Sources menus at the bottom of the window are for making changes to the "on deck" scene.